 Weil was ranked Band 1 in Capital Markets: Equity; Corporate/M&A; Private Equity; Restructuring/Insolvency in Poland by Chambers Europe 2017.

-Weil's Warsaw office was ranked the number one law firm in a ranking carried out by Rzeczpospolita in 2013, 2014 and 2015 that assessed firms based on the number of the most prominent transactions in Poland they serviced in the past year.
+Since 2013 Weil's Warsaw office has been ranked the number one law firm in a ranking carried out by Rzeczpospolita that assesses firms based on the number of the most prominent transactions in Poland they serviced in the past year.

 Weil’s Warsaw office received the International Law Firm of the Year 2010 in Poland award from the Chambers Europe Awards for Excellence and the Law Firm of the Year in Poland award from the IFLR European Awards 2013.

 Pro Bono Initiatives and Community Service

 The Warsaw office of Weil provides extensive pro bono legal assistance to the community.
 We have been a key partner of the Strategic Litigation Program run by the Helsinki Foundation for Human Rights.
 We provided legal assistance in connection with the establishment of the Museum of the History of Polish Jews in Warsaw, and were honored by the Museum with a special award for our pro bono work.